 When claiming compensation for farming-related injuries, you must prove why the accident happened and who caused the accident.
 Evidence that you could use to support your farming accident compensation claim includes:

-• Accident reports.
-You should tell somebody at the farm about your accident.
+- Accident reports.
+You should tell someone at the farm about your accident.
 Legally, the accident should be recorded in an accident report book and you are entitled to a copy.
 Proving where and when the accident happened will therefore be easier.

-• Financial evidence.
+- Financial proof.
 Receipts, invoices and bank statements could all be used to help prove any costs you’ve incurred because of your agricultural injuries.

 After you’ve collected evidence to support your farm accident claim, contact our advisors and they will review it with you for free.